ramonfigueiredo/machine_learning_in_r/README.md

 PCA can be used to reduce the dimensions of a d-dimensional dataset by projecting it onto a (k)-dimensional subspace (where k < d).

+PCA is an unsupervised learning algorithm and a linear transformation technique.

 a. [pca.r](https://github.com/ramonfigueiredopessoa/machine_learning_in_r/blob/master/src/9_dimensionality_reduction/1_principal_component_analysis/pca.r)

 * Importing the dataset ([Wine.csv](https://github.com/ramonfigueiredopessoa/machine_learning_in_r/blob/master/src/9_dimensionality_reduction/1_principal_component_analysis/Wine.csv))